chapel-lang/chapel/doc/rst/technotes/driver.rst

 The Chapel compiler ``chpl`` currently runs as a single executable responsible for compilation, assembly, and linking, with some components done in subprocesses depending on which backend is used.
-By contrast, many compiler executables (including ``gcc`` and ``clang``) are actually compiler drivers, a smaller driver program which is responsible for processing arguments and invoking separate processes for the different components of compilation required.
+By contrast, many compiler executables (including ``gcc`` and ``clang``) are actually _compiler drivers_.
+A compiler driver is a smaller program responsible for processing arguments and invoking separate processes for the different stages of compilation required.

-With release 1.32, the Chapel compiler provides an opt-in experimental compiler driver mode that can be used via the ``--compiler-driver`` flag; at some point in the future this will become the default mode of operation.
-The driver currently splits work into two phases: phase one, which is responsible for everything through code generation (C code or LLVM bitcode), and phase two, which is responsible for binary generation (including linking).
+With release 1.32, the Chapel compiler provides an opt-in compiler driver mode that can be used via the ``--compiler-driver`` flag.
+This mode will become the default at some point in the future.
+The driver currently splits work into two
+phases: phase one, which is responsible for everything through code generation (C code or LLVM bitcode), and phase two, which is responsible for binary generation (including linking).

 ---------------------
 Motivation for Driver